ScaleChain/scalechain/docs/integration-spark.md

 You can run the spark loader, which loads blockchain data into spark.

 0. Run 'DumpChain <path to blkNNNNN.dat files> build-block-index-data > your/path/block-index-data.txt' to create block-index-data.txt to load to Spark.
-1. Open the block-index-data.txt file and remove 5 lines at the beginning of the file.
+1. Open the block-index-data.txt file and remove first 4 lines and last 2 lines.
 2. Build jar ; sbt package
 3. Start docker container that has Spark ; cd dockerfiles; ./spark.sh build; ./spark.sh shell
 4. Copy jar ; cd scripts; ./cp-jar.sh